It’s easier to do something every day than it is to remember to do it every other day.

-We all know about the importance of brushing out teeth.
-It is vital ‘overall health’ and let's not forget that it is not very pleasant to speak to anyone who decided to skip it for a day.
+We all know about the importance of brushing our teeth.
+It is vital to our ‘overall health’ and let’s not forget that it is not very pleasant to speak to anyone who decided to skip it that morning.

-My most effective habit is the my daily routine for ‘mental fitness', a vital practice before speaking to others around me.
+My most effective habit is my daily routine for ‘mental fitness’, a vital practice before speaking to others around me.
 Before I do anything else in the morning, I like to tune inwards.
 This practice helps me start my day by grounding down into myself while raising my awareness.
-It elevates my state of mind and allows me to be less effected by lives passing dramas throughout the day.
-I like to end my day with a conscious reflection of what was great during the day, what I could have done better and then I visualize the best possible outcome for what lies ahead.
+It elevates my state of mind and allows me to be less affected by life’s passing dramas throughout the day.
+I like to end my day with a conscious reflection of what was great that day and what I could have done better, then I visualize the best possible outcome for what lies ahead.

-This practice is neither time consuming, nor hard.
+This practice is neither difficult nor time-consuming.
 It’s a matter of discipline.
-It can be as simple as 5 minutes in the morning upon waking, 5 minutes before I close my eyes at night (and as often during the day as I feel is needed).
+It can be as simple as 5 minutes in the morning upon waking and 5 minutes before I close my eyes at night (and as often during the day as I feel it is needed).
 If I have more time – I do more.
 EASY!

-Here are 6 tips that can help you establishing such a discipline:
+Here are 6 tips that can help you establish such a discipline:

 - Doing something every day, at the same time, in the same way, is much easier than doing it infrequently.

 - Allow yourself to be imperfect while doing it.
 It is more important that you do it.
-(This does not mean you bring your D game all the time, try the best you can and respect your limitations)
+(This does not mean you bring your D-game all the time, try your best and respect your limitations.)

 - Don’t get rigid about it.
 Switch up the routine without breaking the discipline.
 Remain flexible by creating a manageable framework in which you can grow.

 - Don’t expect yourself to be present all the time.
 Just show up for yourself every day.
-Start there, it's 80% of it.
+Start there, that’s 80% of it.

-- Give up the 'no time' excuse: Everyone has 5 minutes.
-Question is – are you willing to commit?
+- Give up the ‘no time’ excuse.
+Everyone has 5 minutes.
+The question is – are you willing to commit?